facebook/react-native/docs/GettingStarted.md

 Type `source ~/.profile` to load the config into your current shell.

 > Please make sure you export the correct path for `ANDROID_HOME`.
 If you installed the Android SDK using Homebrew, it would be located at `/usr/local/opt/android-sdk`.
+You can find the actual location of the SDK in the Android Studio "Preferences" dialog, under **Appearance & Behavior** → **System Settings** → **Android SDK**.

 <block class="linux android" />